 Terry Voss, Director, Company of Singers (MN)

 Show Design is one of the areas I enjoy the most.
 Even though I work with several other instructors, I primarily come up with the show ideas.
-Sometimes it can be drive by costume, theme or even a particular song, but it always has the same thread- audience appeal.
+Sometimes the idea can be drive by costume, theme, or even a particular song, but it always has the same thread: audience appeal.

 Of course, costuming and staging are important considerations as well.
 Though many groups sometimes push the “is it appropriate for high school?” envelope, the intention is for the costumes to “light-up” the stage; color and creativity appeal to all types of audiences.
-I can also say that my show designs are planned to entertain participants and audiences.
-I do not plan to the judges or ballot.
-Lastly, under strong consideration in the planning of a show is this question: Can I live with this show for what can be a year?
+I can also say that my show designs are planned to entertain participants and audiences; I do not plan with the judges or ballot in mind.
+Lastly, under strong consideration in the planning of a show is this question: Can I live with this show for up to a year?